 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

 But well-managed asthma is far less likely to result in a sick day.
-When kids' asthma is under control, they have a minimum of flare-ups and fewer problems between them.
+When kids' asthma is under control, they have far fewer flare-ups.

-A supportive environment that helps kids assume responsibility for their own care is an important part of asthma management.
-Without it, kids might avoid taking their medications or using their peak flow meters.
-Encourage the school's staff to help your child settle into a routine that's efficient and low-key.
+A supportive school environment that helps kids take charge of their own care is important.
+Without it, kids might avoid taking their medicines.
+Encourage the school's staff to help your child settle into a comfortable routine.

-Ideally, quick-relief medicine (also called rescue or fast-acting medicine) should always be immediately available to kids.
-This means that for kids who aren't old enough to self-administer the medicine, the teacher will have it in the classroom or it will be readily available (not under lock and key) in the school nurse's office.
+Ideally, quick-relief medicine (also called rescue or fast-acting medicine) should always be readily available to kids.
+For kids who aren't old enough to take the medicine on their own, this means that the teacher will have it in the classroom.
+And if not, it will be readily available (not under lock and key) in the school nurse's office.

-Once kids are old enough to recognize symptoms and know how and when to take their medication, they should carry it at all times, if the school permits.
-Your doctor can help you determine at what point your child can be responsible for the medication.
+Once kids are old enough to know how and when to take their medicine, they should carry it at all times, if the school allows.
+Your doctor can help you decide when your child is responsible for the medicine.

-Talk to school administrators and find out what they're willing to allow.
+Talk to school officials and find out what they allow.
 Stress the importance of immediate treatment during an asthma flare-up.
-Administrators may allow your child to self-medicate, but might ask you to sign an "asthma contract," indicating that you've given permission for this to happen and also listing which school personnel are permitted to give your child medication.
+They might let your child take the medicine on his or her own, but might ask you to sign an "asthma contract."
+This might say that you give permission for your child to take medicine and, if needed, who can give it to your child.

 Reviewed by: Elana Pearl Ben-Joseph, MD